 - highlight related reporting responsibilities.

 At the same time, the Code was amended to require an explicit statement in the financial statements about whether the going concern basis of accounting has been adopted, and whether there are any material uncertainties about the company's ability to continue to do so in future.
 Moreover, companies are also required to include in their annual report a broader statement about the board's reasonable expectation as to the company's viability, based on a robust assessment of the company's principal risks and current position.
-This information should give investors a clear and broad view of solvency, liquidity, risk management and viability and is expected to be subjected to greater scrutiny by the FRC's successor.
+This information should give investors a clear and broad view of solvency, liquidity, risk management and viability and is expected to be subject to greater scrutiny by the FRC's successor.
 The Investment Association advises that directors should consider, for example, the sustainability of dividends and how risks are prioritised.
 Auditing standards impose obligations on auditors to review and challenge these statements.
-It is worth noting that the Kingman Review considered the current approach to viability statements insufficiently effective and, if they cannot be made more effective, proposed giving serious consideration to abolishing them.

 i Shareholder rights and powers

 Under the Companies Act, shareholders have the power to challenge a board in several ways.
-As few as 100 shareholders or shareholders holding as little as 5 per cent of the voting rights (whichever is less) can requisition a meeting, and add any item to the agenda or add any item to the agenda for the company's AGM; moreover, there is no minimum holding period to qualify.
-In practice, however, boards are relatively responsive to shareholder concerns, and such requisitions are rare because each director must submit to annual re-election, and because directors are in any event required to obtain shareholder approval for a number of matters, requiring relatively frequent engagement with the company's main shareholders.
+As few as 100 shareholders or shareholders holding as little as 5 per cent of the voting rights (whichever is less) can requisition a meeting and add any item to the agenda, or add any item to the agenda for the company's annual general meeting (AGM); moreover, there is no minimum holding period to qualify.
+In practice, however, boards are relatively responsive to shareholder concerns, and requisitions are rare because each director must submit to annual re-election, and because directors are in any event required to obtain shareholder approval for a number of matters, requiring relatively frequent engagement with the company's main shareholders.

 A general shareholder equality principle pervades both UK company law and the Listing Rules.
 There is a one share, one vote norm, and distributions to shareholders (dividends, share repurchases, etc.) are required to be made anonymously on market and on tightly regulated terms unless shareholders waive these requirements.
-In principle, information must be made available simultaneously to all shareholders, although in practice it is possible to inform key shareholders of significant proposals in order to take soundings on a confidential basis, although this precludes shareholders from dealing in a company's securities until the information has been made public or ceases to be price-sensitive.
+In principle, information must be made available simultaneously to all shareholders, although in practice it is possible to inform key shareholders of significant proposals so as to take soundings confidentially, although this precludes shareholders from dealing in a company's securities until the information has been made public or ceases to be price-sensitive.

 English law imposes little in the way of active duties or liabilities on shareholders.
-A majority shareholder does not owe any fiduciary duty to the company or to the other shareholders and is free to exercise its voting rights to advance its own interests, except where it is barred from doing so because of its interest in a proposed transaction or where, in relation to a proposed change to the company's constitution, it is not voting bona fide in the interests of the company.
+A majority shareholder does not owe any fiduciary duty to the company or to the other shareholders, and is free to exercise its voting rights to advance its own interests, except when it is barred from doing so because of its interest in a proposed transaction or if, in relation to a proposed change to the company's constitution, it is not voting bona fide in the interests of the company.

-Certain non-binding expectations are placed on investors by institutional guidelines, the Code and the Stewardship Code.
-The Stewardship Code recognises the importance of environmental, social and governance factors to investors and the role that asset managers have to play in ensuring market integrity, minimising systematic risks and being stewards of the investments in their portfolios.
-Signatories must report annually on their stewardship activities and outcomes in a stewardship report.
-Large investors such as BlackRock and State Street are vocally increasing their engagement with portfolio companies on their environmental, social and governance (ESG) criteria, recognising the growing responsibilities of asset managers to foster long-term value, and the need for companies to develop their purpose and focus on creating stakeholder value.
-By way of example, TCI, one of the UK's largest long-only hedge funds and activist shareholders, has recently stated that it will sell down its stakes in companies that do not have, and report against, a plan to reduce their carbon emissions.
+Certain non-binding expectations are placed on investors by institutional guidelines, the Code and the UK Stewardship Code.
+The Stewardship Code recognises the importance of environmental, social and governance factors to investors and the role that asset managers have in ensuring market integrity, minimising systematic risks and being stewards of the investments in their portfolios.
+Signatories must report annually on their stewardship.
+Large asset managers such as BlackRock and State Street are vocally increasing their engagement with portfolio companies on their environmental, social and governance (ESG) criteria, recognising the growing responsibilities of asset managers to foster long-term value, and the need for companies to develop their purpose and focus on creating stakeholder value.
 This is in line with a wider trend of expectations of enhanced ESG reporting by companies against often overlapping legal and voluntary reporting criteria.

-The Listing Rules contain the concept of a controlling shareholder, who (either alone or together with others acting in concert with it) is able to control 30 per cent or more of the voting rights.
-Affected companies must enter into a relationship agreement with their controlling shareholder containing certain mandatory terms intended to ensure that the board will remain independent of improper influence by the controlling shareholder.
+The Listing Rules contain the concept of a controlling shareholder, who (either alone or with others acting in concert) is able to control 30 per cent or more of the voting rights.
+Affected companies must enter into a relationship agreement with their controlling shareholder that contains certain mandatory terms intended to ensure that the board will remain independent of improper influence by the controlling shareholder.
 Companies with a controlling shareholder are also subject to additional disclosure requirements, and certain matters require the approval of shareholders independent of the controlling shareholder.

 iii Shareholder activism

-While institutional investors have traditionally been reluctant to police the corporate governance regime, an increasing number have recently become more vocal.
+Although institutional investors have traditionally been reluctant to police the corporate governance regime, an increasing number have become more vocal.
 Where institutional investors do have criticisms, they are more likely to engage in private dialogue with the directors.
-In recent years, however, they have been increasingly involved in activist campaigns, alongside traditional activists such as hedge funds.
+In recent years, however, they have been increasingly involved in activist campaigns, alongside traditional activists, such as hedge funds.
 What distinguishes shareholder activists is that they are prepared to air issues publicly to achieve change.
-Much activism is still concerned with securing board representation, encouraging M&A activity or building stakes; however, executive remuneration and perceived corporate governance failings are also increasingly focuses.
+Much activism is still concerned with securing board representation, encouraging merger and acquisition activity or building stakes; however, there is also an increasing focus on executive remuneration and perceived corporate governance failings.
 Related-party arrangements, the independence of directors, failures to address shareholder concerns and overly generous bonus or exit remuneration packages have also been addressed by activists in recent years.
 ESG factors are increasingly a source of shareholder activism too.
-Partly in response to TCI's letters, companies including Charter Communications, Airbus and Moody's have vowed to improve their environmental disclosures.
-In the context of stranded assets, this is evidently shareholder activism targeted at preserving long-term shareholder value.

 iv Contact with shareholders

-Against this background, businesses in the UK remain under pressure to actively demonstrate their social and environmental licence to operate.
-Political and media scrutiny remains intense, and the trajectory of enhanced disclosures suggests that these democratic pillars, coupled with enhanced shareholder engagement, will continue to police corporate and executive behaviour.
+Businesses in the UK remain under pressure to actively demonstrate their social and environmental licence to operate, and to remain responsive and responsible as the economy recovers from the covid-19 pandemic.
+Political and media scrutiny remains intense, and the trajectory of enhanced disclosures suggests that these democratic pillars, coupled with enhanced stakeholder engagement, will continue to police corporate behaviour.
 It is no wonder that directors feel under siege as the mismatch between legal duties and social expectations continues.

-The world is finally waking up to the threat that catastrophic climate change poses, and the shift in governance and business responses will be decisive.
-We expect a consolidation in the number of competing ESG reporting regimes to assist with this.
-Other themes to watch in the year ahead include the replacement of the FRC and any indications of corporate governance changes as the UK prepares for its exit from the EU.
+The world is finally waking up to the threat that catastrophic climate change and other 'black swan' risks pose, and the shift in governance and business responses will be decisive.
+We expect a consolidation in the number of competing ESG reporting regimes to assist with this, a focus on supply chain resilience, and increased scrutiny of executive pay in circumstances where employment has been heavily subsidised by the government during the covid-19 pandemic.